-Apple is a prime example of such kind of successful transformation.
-Within 10 years of launching the iPhone in 2007, they had grown revenue 10X from $24 billion to nearly $240 billion, and 80% of Apple’s revenues came from products less than 4 years old.
-As a great Value Hacker, Apple is a massive transformative purpose-driven firm that leverages new technologies to shape, scale and dominate new billion-dollar games in the digital era.
+Apple is a prime example of such kind of mindset that embodies the leap from 10% (linear improvement) to 10X (exponential improvement).
+Consider that in 2012, 80% of Apple’s revenues came from products and services less than 4 years old.
+Within 10 years of launching the iPhone in 2007, they had grown revenue 10X from $24 billion to nearly $240 billion.
+As a great Value Hacker, Apple is a massive transformative purpose-driven firm that leverages new technologies to shape, scale and dominate new billion-dollar games.

 Digital transformation has now gone mainstream, and could be considered to be the CEO’s new strategic agenda.
 However, this sense of urgency among executives rarely reaches the strategic level needed to hack the exponential value of digital technologies.
 Business leaders must banish terms like ‘taking our business to the cloud’ or ‘leveraging the Internet of Things’ to describe digital transformation.

-Digital transformation must truly change the trajectory of the company to thrive over the long run.
-Such recognition of the challenge is a first step for leaders.
+Digitalization must truly change the trajectory of the company to thrive over the long run.
+Such recognition of the challenge is a first step for business leaders.
 The next one is to develop a strategy that responds.
 While that’s the topic for my last book, Value Hacking, I hope it’s clear, from this article of the reasons of why many digital transformations are failing today.
 In short, digital means shaping, scaling and dominating new value games, rather than competing better in the current game.
 It’s about deliberately choosing to create something truly singular, scalable and sustainable.

 Learn more about Value Hacking

 The full-stack strategic framework to shape, scale and dominate your own billion-dollar game in the digital era